davidji99/terraform-provider-herokux/website/docs/r/data_connector.html.markdown

 * `settings` - `<map>` Properties of the connector.
 Please [visit](https://devcenter.heroku.com/articles/heroku-data-connectors#update-configuration) this article for more information.

+-> **IMPORTANT!**
+The only updatable attributes are `settings` and `state`.
+All other attribute modifications will result in destruction and recreation.

 ## Attributes Reference

 The following attributes are exported: